pyoomph/pyoomph/docs/source/tutorial/temporal/stability/lyapunov.rst

 	Lyapunov spectrum of the Lorenz system with :math:`\sigma=10`, :math:`\rho=28` and :math:`\beta=8/3`.
 Dotted lines are the long-time limit literature values.

+As expected, we have one positive Lyapunov exponent (indicating chaos), one is around zero (in the direction of the trajectory) and another one is negative, so that the sum of all is in total negative (requirement for phase volume contraction, i.e. for a strange attractor).

+The method described here can also be applied to spatio-temporal PDEs, which are discussed later in :numref:`secpde`.

 .. only:: html